 Science ( Chemistry ) | Years 1-6 | Central/West Auckland region | January 2017

 They had been studying aspects of the Living World and Nature of Science strands.
-Team leader Anna Watkin asked Laura to speak to three different groups of students (180 altogether) about being a scientist and how she uses biochemistry.
+Team leader Anna Watkin asked Laura to speak to three different groups of students (180 altogether) about being a scientist and how she uses biochemistry in her everyday work.

 Laura talked to the students about her job, explaining why she wears protective clothing and sharing some of the exciting things she has been involved in.
 She then did some experiments, mixing oil and water and watching the phases separate.
-With the help of classroom volunteers they then investigated which phase could be used to dissolve food colouring and which to dissolve M & Ms.
+With the help of volunteers from the class, she investigated which phase could be used to dissolve food colouring and which to dissolve M&M's.